Understanding your menstrual cycle

 Pre-Menstrual (Days 21 – 28)

-This is where progesterone levels are at their peak and should be a time of increased energy and creativity for a woman, but as we all know this isn’t always the case.
-It’s hard to to explain this in western medicine terms but the TCM understanding is that a ‘stagnation’ of Qi affects a women’s mood.
+Progesterone levels are at their peak during this time.
+It should be a time of increased energy and creativity for a woman.
+However, as we all know, this isn’t always the case.
+Explaining this in western medicine terms is difficult.
+However, the TCM understanding is that a ‘stagnation’ of Qi affects a women’s mood.
 This is usually caused by stress, causing outbursts of anger or tearfulness.
 This, as most women known, can cause problems in life.
 Some women will also start to experience pain a number of days before the period begins.

 Acupuncture treatment focuses on promoting ‘a smooth flow’ of both emotions and the bleed (ie a pain free period).